 - Upgrade your gear whenever possible.

-Talk to Law Enforcement Expert
+Talk to a Law Enforcement Expert

 The 50 must-have tools for first responders in different fields featured in this article will help equip your team with lifesaving equipment.
 Most of these tools can easily match your team’s specialty or field.